 When your offer on a rental property in North West London has been accepted, you'll be required to sign the Tenancy Agreement and pay the rental and damage deposits in person.
 If you are renting a property from us that is professionally managed, your deposit will be secured with mydeposits - a Government-backed protection scheme.
 If there is anything in your agreement that you don't understand - just ask.
 We want every tenant to move in knowing what is expected of them, of their landlords and of us, if we are managing the property.

-Once all the fees and deposit have cleared and the Tenancy Agreement is signed, the keys to your new home will be available for collection.
 Make sure you have read and signed an inventory just prior to taking occupancy, and read the meters as soon as you move in.
 Don't forget to notify utility providers, the local council and the electoral register of your new details.

 Collecting the rent